glyfish/glyfish.github.io/_drafts/bivariate_normal_distribution.md

 \end{aligned}\ \ \ \ \ (2)
 {% endkatex %}

 The cross product of two vectors is another vector perpendicular to both vectors.
-Here, for the figure above, that direction is perpendicular to the plane of the page, call it {% katex %}\textbf{z}{% endkatex %}.
+For the figure above, that direction is perpendicular to the plane of the page, call it {% katex %}\textbf{z}{% endkatex %}.
 The cross product is then defined by the [determinate](https://en.wikipedia.org/wiki/Determinant) computed from the components of the two vectors and projected along
-{% katex %}\textbf{z}{% endkatex %}, namely,
+{% katex %}\textbf{z}{% endkatex %},

 {% katex display %}
 \begin{aligned}